Workforce Race Equality Standard (WRES)

 The WRES has been developed in response to findings from a number of national reports which identified unacceptable disparities in the number of people from BME communities in senior leadership positions within the NHS and negative experiences of BME staff within the workforce.
 It aims to provide a national framework to enable NHS organisations to identify areas of potential inequalities, to benchmark progress against similar organisations, and over time to implement actions to improve race equality in the workforce.

-A full report and summary template detailing our baseline performance for 2015 against the nine indicators within the standard and actions for 2015/16 to improve our performance can be accessed below:
+Our annual WRES report and summary template detailing our performance against the nine indicators within the standard and actions to further develop our performance can be accessed below:

 Adobe Acrobat Reader is required to download this document.